 Careers for Industrial-Organizational Psychology Degree-Holders

-Students who have earned an online master's in industrial-organizational psychology can pursue many different roles.
+Students with an online master's in industrial-organizational psychology can pursue many different roles.
 Some work independently, consulting with various organizations on a case-by-case basis, while others prefer full-time employment in the for-profit or nonprofit sectors.
 All jobs in this field require excellent observational, analytical, communication, and problem-solving skills.

 Management Consultant

 Management consultants help companies improve specific facets of their business.
 They may boost productivity or enhance the company's public image.
-Consultants diagnose an organizational issue, create a plan for addressing that issue, and present their recommendations to a company's managers.
+Consultants diagnose an organizational issue, create a plan for addressing it, and present their recommendations to managers.
 Many management consulting jobs require a master's degree in a related field, such as business administration or industrial-organizational psychology.

 Consulting Psychologist